shannonasmith/Agentic-SOC-Investigation-Engine/README.md

 ## 🧠 Scenario

-This project simulates how a **modern Security Operations Center (SOC)** can process alerts from detection through response using a combination of:
+This project simulates how a **modern Security Operations Center (SOC)** processes alerts from detection through response using:

 - MITRE ATT&CK mapping
 - SOAR playbooks
-- AI-assisted analyst output
+- AI-assisted analyst reasoning
-- context enrichment
+- contextual enrichment
 - vulnerability-aware prioritization
 - asset criticality awareness
 - a stateful investigation agent

-Rather than stopping at classification, the system continues through investigation and decision support to recommend response actions.
+Rather than stopping at classification, the system continues through investigation and decision-making to produce actionable response recommendations.

 ---

 ## 🎯 Objective

-The goal of this project was to build a **production-style SOC investigation pipeline** that moves from:
+The goal of this project was to design a **production-style SOC investigation pipeline** that transforms:

 Raw Security Alert
 ↓